-- Take Acetaminophen (Tylenol®) 500-1000mg 4 times per day.
-The maximum daily dose for an adult is 4000mg per day. - Take Ibuprofen (Motrin® or Advil®) 400-800mg 3 to 4 times per day.

-The maximum daily dose for an adult is 3200mg per day.
-Take Ibuprofen with food to avoid upsetting your stomach.
+- Take acetaminophen (Tylenol®) 500-1000mg 4 times per day.
+The maximum daily dose for an adult is 4000mg per day. - Take ibuprofen (Motrin[®] or Advil[®]) 400-800mg 3 to 4 times per day. - The maximum daily dose for an adult is 3200mg per day.
+Take ibuprofen (Motrin or Advil) with food to avoid upsetting your stomach.

-If your pain is not controlled with over-the-counter medications, take only as much of the opioid prescription painkiller as you need.
+If your pain is not tolerable with over-the-counter medications alone, take only as much of the opioid prescription painkiller as you need.
 Start with 1/2 of a pill.

-- As your pain goes down start taking less of the prescription painkiller and use Tylenol®, Advil®, or Motrin® instead.
+- As your pain goes down start taking less of the prescription painkiller and use Tylenol[®], Advil[®], or Motrin[®] instead.
 This is called "tapering off". - Do not drink alcohol or drive while taking narcotic pain medication - Opioids may cause constipation.
 If you get constipated, you may need to take a stool softener or laxative.
-Your pharmacist or us can advise you on this.
+Your pharmacist or we can advise you on this.

-Use the diary in appendix 2 on page 11 to keep track of the amount of pain medications you are taking
+Use the diary in appendix 2 on page 10 to keep track of the amount of pain medications you are taking